clartaq/cwiki/resources/private/md/Work_Notes.md

   - technical note
 ---

 This page is the on-going saga of working on the CWiki program.

+##### Highlighting Newly Created Tags: Now Tag Deletions Doesn't Work Correctly, 09 Jan 2019, 05:36:02 pm, #####

+The reason for doing the component conversion mentioned [below](#09%20Jan%202019%2C%2005%3A27%3A12%20pm) is to detect and highlight the new tag after creating it.
+It has a default name when created and it should be changed as soon as possible.

+The highlighting works correctly.
+The new tag editing control is highlighted and focused immediately after the tag is created.
+However, something wonky is going on with tag deletion.
+- Deleting the last tag works as expected.
+- Deleting any other tag doesn't appear to work correctly.
+(It does work.
+If you save and exit the editor, the correct tags will show up in the page view.)
+But the appearance is wrong in the editor.

+**Update:** 11 Jan 2019, 04:19:14 pm.
+Turns out there were a few problems.
+In converting the `layout-tag-name-editor` to a "Form-3" Reagent component, I was returning a _function_ that returned a class, not the class.
+Also, in the `reagent-render` function of the class, I was using the `tag-of-interest` from the call to `layout-tag-name-editor` rather than re-creating a new `r/atom` during each call to the render function.

+<a href="09%20Jan%202019%2C%2005%3A27%3A12%20pm"></a>
+##### Converting to a Reagent Type 3 Component, 09 Jan 2019, 05:27:12 pm. #####

+Converted the `layout-tag-name-editor` function in `cwiki-mde.tag-editor` to a Reagent Type 3 component, that is, a component that returns a React class with life cycle functions.
+This is in preparation for doing some special manipulation of the component after it is created.
+For that, I need access to the `ComponentDidMount` lifecycle function.

+In doing so, I corrected some apparent problems in editing and resizing the tags on the fly.
+Much smoother now.
+There is no more confusion about the position of the cursor while editing.

+##### New Tags Should be Highlighted when Created, 07 Jan 2019, 05:54:27 pm. #####

+When a new tag is created, there is always an extra step of having to click on it to highlight it before typing the new tag text.
+Why not just highlight it and leave the cursor at the start.
+Typing would erase the existing placeholder and replace it with the newly typed tag name.

+I've tried to leave the tag highlighted in the past but it hasn't worked.

+##### Inline Tags?, 07 Jan 2019, 05:51:49 pm. #####

+Would it make sense to implement inline tags?
+It would certainly make take entry easier to use something like "@tag-name-here" as a syntax extension.
+Multi-word tags would be a bit difficult.
+I don't really want to restrict how tags are written.

 ##### Investigate the status of Katex for Rendering LaTeX, 07 Jan 2019, 03:22:36 pm, #####